markgyoni/geopol/docs/Mods/modernwarfarecubed.md

 [Modern Warfare Cubed](https://github.com/Cubed-Development/Modern-Warfare-Cubed) (a fork of Vic's Modern Warfare) is a core feature of GeoPol.
 The mod adds a large amount of highly detailed, customizable guns, ranging from simple pistols to rocket launchers and machineguns.

 ## Guns
-VMW includes a wide variety of firearms from almost every major historical era, including **WW1** and **WW2**, but also from the **Cold War** and the **War on Terror**.
+VMW includes a wide variety of firearms from every major historical era, including **WW1** and **WW2**, but also from the **Cold War** and the **War on Terror**.
 All are near-perfect digital replicas of their real life counterparts.

 ### *How can I get guns?*
 If you are a new player without a faction, we recommend purchasing a gun from the gun shop, where you can find basic, low level firearms for a reasonable price, such as the G2 Contender.

-Once you have enough resources and want more advanced guns, like machine guns, you can craft them and other VMW items in the Gun Workbench.
+Once you have enough resources and want more advanced guns, like machine guns, you can craft them and other MWC items in the Gun Workbench.

 ## Attachments
 As of V3, scopes, sights, grips, lasers and suppresors must be made in the Gun Workbench.
 You cannot purchase attachments in a shop.